ubiquitypress/rua/README.md

 You'll now be able to access the server from http://localhost:8000

-To apply this patch to an OJS installation running on PSQL or MSSQL you will need to recreate the tbl_draft_decisions.sql in your own syntax.

 # Credit
 A development team of volunteers from [Ubiquity Press](http://ubiquitypress.com/) is working on this software, though it is not supported directly by Ubiquity Press.